ahad3112/benchmark/README.md

 ## Benchmarking Tool : `benchmark`

-Before using this, one has to create appropriate conda environment and activate the environment.
+Before using this tool, one has to create appropriate `conda` environment and `activate` the environment.
 Environment required for this tool can be created using the script: `create_environment.py`

 #### Usage of `create_environment.py`

     usage: create_environment.py [-h] --env ENV

+optional arguments:

+        -h, --help  show this help message and exit --env ENV   Name of the ENVIRONMENT.
+If ABSOLUTE PATH not given, CURRENT WORKING DIRECTORY will be appended.

-More information for each option for this submodule can found by running `create_environment.py -h/--help` Once the environment is created and activated, you are ready to use the `benchmark` tool.
+Once the environment is created and activated, you are ready to use the `benchmark` tool.

 ##### Dependencies for `create_environment.py`

-Minimun version or dependencies:
-* Python 2.7
+* `Python 2.7 or more`

-#### Usage
+### Usage of benchmark

     usage: benchmark.py [-h] {create,submit,inspect,analyze} ...

 There are four submodules available:
 * `create`
 * `submit`